Cardinal-Operations/OPTEngine/README.md

 OPT-Engine facilitates rigorous, reproducible studies on how problem complexity impacts model performance, offering a more granular look at LLM formulation and solving capabilities.

 ![Pipeline](images/instance_pic.png)

+  1. First, we examine whether Pure-Text Reasoning (PTR) via classical Chain-of-Thought can efficiently tackle optimization tasks, finding that PTR suffers from a critical robustness gap as task complexity increases.
+   2. Second, we examine whether integrating external computational tools can mitigate PTR's arithmetic weaknesses and improve performance.
+Our results indicate that while such tools help with local calculations, they still fail to adhere to global optimization constraints.
+   3. Finally, we pinpoint that for the current SOTA paradigm, Solver-integrated Reasoning (SIR), the automated formulation of constraints represents the primary bottleneck.

 ## Updates
 - **2026.05.01** - Our paper has been accepted for a poster presentation at ICML 2026! 🔥